Home and Real Estate Division Attorneys Morris County, NJ

 - Sell the properties and divide the sales money.
 The simplest and often the cleanest solution is to sell the owned real estate and equitably divide the net gain.

 - One spouse buys out the other.
 When one spouse desires to stay in the family home or retain other real estate, they may offer to buy out the other spouse’s equity in a property.
 Assuming both individuals were on the deed, this will likely entail a sale or transfer of deed

 - Retain joint possession.
 In some situations, it may be possible for an agreement to include one spouse remaining in the family home while both retain legal ownership.
 This can be done to keep children in their family home until moving out of the house or for other personal reasons.
 Divorce does not preclude two individuals from jointly owning property if that is their wish

 Contact our Morristown Marital Home and Property Division Attorneys

-If you are going through a divorce and need legal help dividing your marital home or other owned real estate, please contact us online or through our Morristown offices by calling (908) 481-4625 today for a confidential and comprehensive case assessment with one of our qualified divorce and family law attorneys.
+If you are going through a divorce and need legal help dividing your marital home or other owned real estate, please contact us online or through our Morristown offices by calling (908) 481-4625 today for a confidential and comprehensive Strategic Planning Session with one of our qualified divorce and family law attorneys.